yuk1i/os-next-docs/docs/laben/lab2.md

 2. Pointer type: A pointer has a type, indicating the type of variable it points to.
 For example, `int* p` means p is a pointer to an int.

-3. Dereferencing: The process of accessing the variable a pointer points to is called dereferencing.
+3. Dereferencing: The process of accessing the variable a pointer points via the pointer to is called dereferencing.
 In C, you can dereference a pointer using the * operator to get the value it points to.

 4. Address-of: All variables stored in memory can have their addresses taken.
 We use `&` to denote taking the address of a variable.